 Local mental Health care providers are working closely with this project ensuring that the stories being told are accurate and relevant to the experience of Lithgow and that the environment will be a safe place to explore these at times challenging subjects.
-The show will be a testament to the resourcefulness, resilience and compassion of the Lithgow community.
+The show was a testament to the resourcefulness, resilience and compassion of the Lithgow community.

-Everyone is touched by mental health challenges at some point in their life, and Trybal Productions are working with the people of Lithgow to embrace and develop it’s own strengths and consequently increase the sense of connectedness individuals and families feel as they open up and talk about what they are experiencing, and also that the community feel confident in helping as they can and also know where to direct people to get practical and/or psychological guidance and support.
+Everyone is touched by mental health challenges at some point in their life, and Trybal Productions are working with the people of Lithgow to embrace and develop its own strengths and consequently increase the sense of connectedness individuals and families feel as they open up and talk about what they are experiencing, and also that the community feel confident in helping as they can and also know where to direct people to get practical and/or psychological guidance and support.

 This show demonstrates that through creativity and respect we can go a long way to making our community a safer and an even more nurturing place to call home.

-We have had the muster for our Mental health Cabaret...and it was so much fun.
+We had the muster for our Mental health Cabaret...and it was so much fun.
 Everyone threw themselves energetically into all the activities that Katrina presented, literally threw themselves at times.
 All in all it was a great start to the project